ctnadovich/ebrevet/README.md

-While you are riding an event, you can hit the exit arrow on the upper left, returning to the Future Events page.
-To go back to riding and checking into controls, hit the Continue button on the event card.
+While you are riding an event, you can hit the exit arrow on the upper left, returning to the main eBrevet Events page.
+To go back to riding and checking into controls, hit the CONTINUE RIDE button on the event card.
 Should you want to abandon an event, click the black X button next to the Riding Now indicator.
 It's possible to "Un-abandon" by hitting "RIDE" again.

+On the main eBrevet page you will see three horizontal lines in the upper left corner (the so called hamburger icon).
+Clicking this will open the side drawer menu.

-After your complete an event, the results will be visible on the "Past Events" page accessible from the main menu.
+After your complete an event, the results will be visible on the "Past Events" page accessible from the drawer menu.
 Past events are stored on your phone.
 Should the app be uninstalled, Past Events will be erased.
 Of course, your results are also stored in Le Grand Livre for posterity, so no worries.

 ## Club/Region Webserver Support